Skip to Content

 Norwegian Elkhound dogs running in the snow

-Originating from Norway, the Norwegian Elkhound is a robust breed, with a storied history alongside the Vikings.
-This Spitz-type dog is known for its silver-gray coat and a tail that curls tightly over its back.
+Originating from Norway, the Norwegian Elkhound is a robust breed with a storied history alongside the Vikings.
+This Spitz-type dog is known for its silver-gray coat and tail that curls tightly over its back.
 Standing about 20 inches at the shoulder, they possess a thick coat suited for cold climates.

 Characteristics: